19hours/sg-statutes/Acts/Land Titles Act.md

 60A\.—(1) Unless otherwise expressly provided in this Act, a notice that is required or authorised by this Act to be given to or served on a person may be given to or served on that person —

-(a) by posting it or sending it by facsimile transmission to his address for service (within the meaning of this section) or to his last known place of residence or business;
+(a) by posting it or sending it by facsimile transmission to his address for service (within the meaning of this section) or to his last known place of residence or business in Singapore;

+[Act 8 of 2014 wef 15/08/2014]

-(b) by leaving it at his address for service (within the meaning of this section) or at his last known place of residence or business; or
+(b) by leaving it at his address for service (within the meaning of this section) or at his last known place of residence or business in Singapore; or

+[Act 8 of 2014 wef 15/08/2014]

 (c) by publishing a copy of the notice in one or more local daily newspapers circulating in Singapore.